PortsMaster/PortMaster-New/ports/xooxenoxafari/README.md

 ## Paid (new/sequel) version

 1. Purchase and download from: https://willyelektrix.itch.io/xoo-xeno-xafari
-2. Extract and copy `xeno.rpg` to port folder
+2. Extract and copy `xoo.rpg` to port folder